andreaswolf/typo3-ext-migrations/README.md

 __It's strongly recommend to use the "typo3" CLI binary!__

-To get the status of your migration you can run:
+To get the status of your migrations you can run:

     <path-to-bin>/typo3 migrations:status